Determining the potential for precision grazing to improve the resilience of livestock production systems

 HCC (https://hccmpw.org.uk/en) is the red meat levy board in Wales, within its remit is the funding of research that will reduce the environmental footprint of red meat production; which it views as both a major challenge and opportunity for the sector in Wales.
 Key to this is the efficient utilisation of home-grown forage; which will also bring significant economic benefit to the sector.

-This is one of four PhD studentships we are currently advertising as a partnership with HCC; the others being:
+This is one of four PhD studentships in partnership with HCC; the others being:

 - Strategies to reach zero carbon sheep and beef production on Welsh farms